Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Picking the best computerized embroidery machine for your needs is the first step in starting (or continuing) your embroidery journey.

-Whether you’re wanting to embroider t-shirts for kids (my favorite thing!) or start a home embroidery business, a good-quality computerized embroidery machine will help get you started.
+Whether you want to embroider t-shirts for grandkids or start a home embroidery business, a good-quality computerized embroidery machine will work with you, not against you.

 I’ll walk you through some of the things you should consider before choosing a computerized embroidery machine and then let you know some of my favorite picks.
-I hope you’ll leave feeling equipped to choose your new best embroidery friend!
+I hope you’ll leave feeling equipped to choose your new addition!

-Things to Consider Before Selecting a Computerized Embroidery Machine
+Things to Consider When Selecting a Computerized Embroidery Machine

 Function: Combo or Embroidery Only

 If you are looking for an embroidery-only machine, this will be a computerized machine that offers you the ability to create, edit, and import embroidery designs to your machine.
 It does not have sewing functions, so you will need a second sewing machine to sew stitches.
 Embroidery-only machines are very powerful and typically less expensive than combination machines with comparable embroidery features.

 On the other hand, if you want to sew also and don’t have room for two separate machines, consider a combination sewing and embroidery machine that allows you to both sew and embroider within one machine.
 Switching between these two functions is easily done.